 It was developed from a Swedish Olympic Sports performance programme, so is non-stigmatising with a positive self development focus, rather than a clinical illness based approach.
 It was researched and developed into a healthcare intervention in 2004 by Dr Alastair Dobbin, a GP and Sheila Ross PhD, a health psychologist, health promotion specialist and clinical psychotherapist.
 It is recommended for use by NHS Borders & NHS Lothian

-Available as the Feeling Good; positive mindset App [also as mp3 downloads or CDs, although these are much less common now]
+Available as the Feeling Good; positive mindset App or as audio downloads

 These mental skills, useful in all aspects of our lives, can be thought of as an immunisation against stress, giving us the resilience necessary to deal with stressful events, thereby promoting good mental health.